HenriqueMOL/HO_Sample_Code/README.md

 2022-02-13_AI_NN_SalesForecast_long_dropping_off.ipynb-Colaboratory.pdf: a Python/Keras script to train a sales forecast model using (AI) Neural Network training results

-2022-02-13_ML_Sales_Forecast.pdf: a Python script using Scikit lybraries to train sales forecast models using ML

 2022-08-25_Data_Ingestion_Sales_Leadership_Report.pdf: a Python script basically using pandas to ingest data for an analytical report

 2022-09-04_Cypher_sample_code_genealogy: A Cypher script (querying Neo4J a graph database) to create a family genealogical tree